MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_01.md

 Azure AD Premium P2 will be used later when enabling Conditional Access Policies and Multifactor authentication.

+When you create users, please set a passwords that you feel comfortable sharing with your team.

 ## Learning Resources

 [Add or delete users - Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory)